Just Whitney: Singles

-The album saw the release of four official singles - two preceding and two succeeding the album's release.
+The album saw the release of five official singles - two preceding and three succeeding the album's release.

 "Whatchulookinat" became the album's lead single released on September 17, 2002.
 The song received mixed to unfavorable reviews from critics.
 The single became a moderate success worldwide, peaking inside the top forty in most countries.
 In the US, it became her tenth Hot Dance Club Play topper.
 The corresponding music video was also considered as Houston's answer to the media for getting too deep into her personal life.
 The video showed a white set with cameras all over, following Houston's every move.
 The set was also full with old movie cameras and people dressed as reporters and photographers.
 Houston is shown dancing in front of them.

 "One of Those Days" was the album's second single and was released on October 29, 2002.
 The song received many positive reviews from critics.
 It sampled The Isley Brothers' song "Between the Sheets".
 The single was a moderate success in the US.
 The accompanying music video's plot revolved around Houston and her friends, having a day for themselves and going to the club at night.

 "Try It on My Own" became the project's third single and was released on February 11, 2003.
 The song received acclaim from critics as well as fans; most of them who named it as the album's highlight.
 The song, like its predecessors, was a moderate success and topped Billboard Hot Dance Music/Club Play chart.
 It also reached the top ten on the US Adult Contemporary chart.
 Internationally, the song performed fair.
 A music video was released to promote the single.

+"My Love" was released to urban adult contemporary radio as the album's fourth single on March 10, 2003.
+It became a moderate hit reaching number 39 on Billboard's Adult R&B Songs chart.

-"Love That Man" was the fourth and final single from the album, released on May 20, 2003.
+"Love That Man" was the fifth and final single from the album, released on May 20, 2003.
 It became another Dance Club chart-topping single, but failed to make the Hot 100.
 No accompanying video was released for the single.

 Promotion

 To promote the album, Houston appeared on the 2002 MTV Europe Music Awards, performing her new single "Whatchulookinat".
 She also appeared on the 2003 VH1 Divas Duets: An Honors Concert for the VH1 Save the Music Foundation and performed her hits including two songs from the album; "My Love" and "Try It on My Own".
 Apart from these, she also performed "One of Those Days" and "Tell Me No" live on Good Morning America.
-No major tours were arranged to support the album.
+It was the only non-Christmas studio album in Houston's career where no tour was launched from it.